As your family grows — or more appropriately, grows up — each member gets an email address just like everyone else’s, such as:

 There are five reasons to get a family office internet domain:

 According to an internal study, Google found that “12% of the exposed records included a Gmail address serving as a username… [and] attackers frequently target Google accounts to varying success: 12-25% of attacks yield a valid password.”

 Domain security can be fine-tuned based on your security needs.

-With a family office domain, you can receive notifications if two logins happen from two countries within a few hours of each other (like the United States and Russia).
+With a family office internet domain, you can receive notifications if two logins happen from two countries within a few hours of each other (like the United States and Russia).
 Comparatively, these advanced email security features are not available for free with Google, Apple and Microsoft.

 Domain security can be easily monitored.

-TSP ensures that trained professionals monitor and analyze email security threats — whereas with a Google, Apple or Microsoft account, you’re flying blind if there’s a security problem.
+We ensure that trained professionals monitor and analyze email security threats — whereas with a Google, Apple or Microsoft account, you’re flying blind if there’s a security problem.

 Advanced filtering services will work properly.

 Filtering services like Microsoft’s Office 365 ATP Safe Links or Mimecast only work on owned domains.
 These services scan and block bad links to attachments and websites — even days or weeks after an email is delivered.
 Thus, you’re protected against a link that might work properly today but could get hacked down the line.

 If you suspect that an account has been hacked, you’re not dealing with Google, Apple or Microsoft.
 Instead, you can work with us to shut down account access and reset your account password.
 We specialize in providing Apple support in Boston for small businesses.
 If you feel your Mac Mail, Gmail, or other email account has been compromised, please contact us today.